phaux/node-ffmpeg-stream/README.md

 Remember to specify format (`f` option) when using a stream as an input.

+A special option `buffer: true` can be specified to transparently use a temporary file instead of streaming directly to ffmpeg process.

 ### method `ffmpeg.output(path, options)`

 Defines an output.